pyadav40/Firebase-FormAuthentication/README.md

 React form with validation using formik and yup, authentication using Google Firebase.

-:wrench:I might update the app, there are few things can be added later
+:wrench:  I might update the app, there are few things can be added later  :smiley:

 ## Demo